OnroerendErfgoed/skosprovider_atramhasis/docs/source/general.rst

 ============

-This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface based on ...
+This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface based on a provided `Atramhasis SKOS editor <http://atramhasis.readthedocs.org/en/latest>`_ and a conceptscheme served by this Atramhasis instance.

 Installation
 ------------